 HOME | FAQ | LINKS | OLYMPICS | FORUM

 3) Have proper safety gear.
 Often provided for you are: helmet with visor, and track spikes (same as those for track & field)--which allow you to walk on ice.
 And you'll often need to bring your own gloves, mouthguard and elbow pads.

-4) Don't carry anything (e.g. phone, camera, pocket change, or wearing a watch) that could fall onto the track or be damaged by impact.
+4) You're not allowed to carry anything (e.g. phone, camera, pocket change, or wearing a watch) that could fall onto the track or be damaged by impact.

-7) Relax.
-Although you may initially be scared out of your mind, by the time you're finished you'll probably be eager to do another run.
+8) Relax.
+Although you may initially be terrified, by the time you're finished you may be eager to do another run.

+HOME | FAQ | LINKS | OLYMPICS | FORUM